go-irc/irc/README.md

 version increase unless they break the API.
 This library aims to follow the semver recommendations mentioned on gopkg.in.

+Due to complications in how to support x/net/context vs the built-in context package, only go 1.7+ is officially supported.

 ## Import Paths

 All development happens on the `master` branch and when features are